NHSDigital/software-engineering-quality-framework/patterns/deployment.md

 1. Non functional / pre-production / live-like environment
 1. Production environment

+Manual deployments should be restricted whereever possible, even in development environments automation of deployments and the ability to rapidly spin up and down environments is key, manua deployments can lead to infrastructure being left running and potential issues with deployments that are costly to identify and resolve.
 The pre-production environment must be used to test deployments to ensure that the new release will go smoothly into the production environment.

 Other things worth considering are whether the team requires a different testing environment for any manual/accessibility testing (but think how this can be automated in the CI/CD pipeline).
 Does the project require supplier testing against the latest version before it is promoted to production, and is a separate environment required for this?

 Finally, development teams must ensure that no lower environment (e.g., dev, test) has access to a higher environment (e.g., preprod/production).
 It is an anti-pattern to push artefacts up to a higher environment from a lower one, or to run a deployment runner instance in dev that deploys to production.
 Development teams must always use a pull model from their higher-level environments.
+Development teams should adopt a "management" account to perform deployment / orchestration activities to prevent cross environment communication / interactions.

 ## Continuous deployment vs approval gateways

-The holy grail of CI/CD is continuous deployment, every Pull Request completed in dev gets promoted through environments and tests automatically until it is automatically deployed to production.
+The target approach of CI/CD is continuous deployment, every Pull Request completed in dev gets promoted through environments and tests automatically until it is automatically deployed to production.

 However this presents challenges due to clinical, security, service and other approval requirements, and the release windows assigned to specific products.
 In these situations development teams should consider Continuous Delivery, and automatically build artefacts that are ready to deploy to production when the RFC for deployment is approved.
 As confidence grows teams should look sto migrate to more frequent smaller deployments in discussion with their Live service teams.

 Further, teams must implement approval gateways in their CD pipeline, and assess building of integration with service management tools to automate releases to production during the release window once approved.
+These approval gateways may just include code review depending on the context and risks for the specific service.

 ## Manual deployments